erikthedeveloper/example-react-product-gallery/README.md

 - Add tests.
 - Add a "Related Products" section to the Product Details page.
 - Animate transitions between screens.
-- TODO: More/better ideas here!
+- _TODO: More/better ideas here!
+Also, remove the bad ideas._